aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

     Start the server and go to http://localhost:5173/api/v1/puppies to see the JSON output

-    Now that we have our basic setup, let's load some actual puppies
+    Now that we have our basic setup, let's load some actual puppies.
   </details>

-- [ ] Use the default puppies from `server/initial-data.ts`
+- [ ] Use the 'default' puppies from `server/initial-data.ts`
   <details>
-    <summary>More about our default puppies</summary>
+    <summary>More about our 'default' puppies</summary>

     Since `initial-data.ts` is part of our source code, we can `import` it.
+Notice the `export default` for the puppies data which allows us to import it.

     This kind of data is usually called "seed data" or "seeds"

-    Once you have your routehandler sending the initial data, you should be able to see some puppies in the frontend
+    Now back in your puppy route handler, have it send this seed data instead on the empty array.
+You should now be able to see some puppies in the frontend.

+    Check for updates in your tests.
 One of our backend tests should be passing now.
-Take a look at the tests and try to understand why that one is passing and the others aren't
+Take a look at the tests and try to understand why that one is passing and the others aren't.
   </details>

 - [ ] Read puppies from `storage/data.json` (if it exists)